marijnh/Eloquent-JavaScript/21_skillsharing.md

 ## Long polling

-{{index firewall, router, notification, "long polling"}}
+{{index firewall, notification, "long polling", network}}

 To be able to immediately notify a client that something changed, we need a ((connection)) to that client.
-Since web ((browser))s do not traditionally accept connections and clients are usually behind devices that would block such connections anyway, having the server initiate this connection is not practical.
+Since web ((browser))s do not traditionally accept connections and clients are often behind ((router))s that would block such connections anyway, having the server initiate this connection is not practical.

 We can arrange for the client to open the connection and keep it around so that the server can use it to send information when it needs to do so.

+{{index socket}}

 But an ((HTTP)) request allows only a simple flow of information: the client sends a request, the server comes back with a single response,